How to help your child establish and build credit

 At what age can a child start building credit?

 In theory, you can start building credit at any age.
 But to build credit, you need access to credit.
-And the options can be limited if you’re under 18.
+And the options can be limited for someone under 18.

-It’s possible to start building credit early as an authorized user of a parent’s account.
+It’s possible to start building credit early as an authorized user on a parent’s credit card account.
 Remember, this depends on the policies of your credit card issuer and the credit bureaus.
 Capital One reports authorized users to the credit bureaus.
 Others may not.

 But there’s no need to feel like anyone’s falling behind.
 The CFPB says most people don’t have a credit record before they turn 18.
 Yet more than 90% of people have established one by their mid-to-late 20s.